Law school in the United States: History

+Before law schools

 Until the late 19th century, law schools were uncommon in the United States.
 Most people entered the legal profession through reading law, a form of independent study or apprenticeship, often under the supervision of an experienced attorney.
 This practice usually consisted of reading classic legal texts, such as Edward Coke's Institutes of the Lawes of England and William Blackstone's Commentaries on the Laws of England.

 In colonial America law schools did not exist.
 Within a few years following the American Revolution, some universities such as the College of William and Mary and the University of Pennsylvania established a "Chair in Law".
 Columbia College appointed its first Professor of Law, James Kent, in 1793.
 Those who held these positions were the sole purveyors of legal education (per se) for their institutions—though law was, of course, discussed in other academic areas as a matter of course—and gave lectures designed to supplement, rather than replace, an apprenticeship.

+The first law schools

 The first institution established for the sole purpose of teaching law was the Litchfield Law School, set up by Judge Tapping Reeve in 1784 to organize the large number of would-be apprentices or lecture attendees that he attracted.
-Despite the success of that institution, and of similar programs set up thereafter at Harvard University (1817), Dickinson College (1834), Yale University (1843), Albany Law School (1851), and Columbia University (1858), law school attendance would remain a rare exception in the profession.
+Despite the success of that institution, and of similar programs set up thereafter at Harvard University (1817), Dickinson College (1834), Yale University (1843), Albany Law School (1851), Columbia University (1858), and the University of Michigan (1859), law school attendance would remain a rare exception in the profession.
 Apprenticeship would be the norm until the 1890s, when the American Bar Association (which had been formed in 1878) began pressing states to limit admission to the bar to those who had satisfactorily completed several years of post-graduate instruction.
 In 1906, the Association of American Law Schools adopted a requirement that law school consist of a three-year course of study.

+Another key evolution was from law school as an alternative to undergraduate education to law school as a form of graduate professional education.
+Before 1870, there was nothing like a modern university in America, only a number of glorified liberal arts colleges which taught Greek, Latin, moral philosophy, and mathematics to undergraduates.
+The early law departments attached to these purported universities, such as the ones at Harvard and Yale, were in competition for those same undergraduates.
+Students at the time chose law school or college, but not both.
+Law schools were technical schools with "second-class status" which usually had lower admissions standards than the colleges they were competing against for undergraduates.
+For example, in 1904, Hugo Black was denied admission to the University of Alabama's Academic Department, the ancestor of its College of Arts and Sciences, but he got into its law school.